-- 7.10.1 Policy DM9 of the Development Management Policies LDD states that development will only be permitted where it would not be subject to unacceptable risk of flooding; and would unacceptably exacerbate risk of flooding elsewhere. - 7.10.2 The application site is located in Flood Zone 1; however, it is at medium to low risk of surface water flooding.
-The current surface of the site is partially hard surfaced; however, there is clear evidence from site visits that parts of the site are prone to a build-up of surface water and greater drainage could be implemented. - 7.10.3 Due to the concerns regarding groundwater quality, it is considered that improvements to the surface are likely to be required which will enhance drainage across the site.
+- 7.10.1 Policy DM9 of the Development Management Policies LDD states that development will only be permitted where it would not be subject to unacceptable risk of flooding; and would unacceptably exacerbate risk of flooding elsewhere. - 7.10.2 The application site is located in Flood Zone 1; however, it is at high risk of surface water flooding.
+The current surface of the site is hard surfaced; however, there is clear evidence from site visits that parts of the site are prone to a build-up of surface water. - 7.10.3 Due to the concerns regarding groundwater quality, it is considered that improvements to the surface of the site are likely to be required which will in-turn enhance drainage across the site.